frxnz/omit/_jekyll/_posts/2015-08-20-beginners-guide-to-backpacks.md

 ## What are backpacks?

 Johnny-Five is an asynchronous, event-based framework.
 Because of this there are certain things that it's either bad at, or simply can't do.
 Things that are highly timing-sensitive, or that use protocols that Node [firmata](https://github.com/jgautier/firmata) doesn't support.
-A few examples include NeoPixels, certain Ping sensors, and Nintendo DS touch screens.
+Things like NeoPixels, certain Ping sensors, Nintendo DS touch screens, and so on.

 Backpacks are AVRs, or microcontollers, that run a special firmware designed to operate the component and communicate with Johnny-Five.
 The firmware is standard C++ or Arduino code with an additional layer for sending and receiving commands over I<sup>2</sup>C. Because much of the processing and data handling is done in Johnny-Five, this firmware tends to be much smaller than an equivalent program written entirely in C++.
 This means we can use much smaller AVRs.

 While many of these backpacks could be little more than an ATtiny85, smaller Arduinos like the Arduino Pro Mini or Arduino Nano are a little more user-friendly.
-You can get these Arduinos for as little as $3, you don't have to worry about wiring, and you get a free bootloader.
+You can get these Arduinos for as little as $3, you don't have to worry about wiring, and you get a free Arduino-compatible bootloader.

 ## Why backpacks?